-Festive and super quick and easy to make, these no bake corn flake wreath cookies are a fun and nostalgic Christmas treat you can whip up at a moment’s notice.
-Not to mention they are tasty.
-This whole batch disappeared on the day I made them!
+No bake corn flake wreaths are a fun and nostalgic Christmas treat you can whip up at a moment’s notice.
+They are festive, easy to make and of course they are tasty.
+Make some as a fun addition to your holiday treats.

 I have been thinking a lot about trying to get back to why I started this site.
 It was originally a way to preserve old family recipes and a piece of my childhood.

 Of course fun new recipes and things to make in appliances that didn’t exist in my grandmother’s kitchen are good too.
 Hello instant pot!

 I will still be sharing new food ideas along the way.
 I enjoy creating new things and sharing my twists on what is trending now.

 But I am going to try to get back to sharing more nostalgic recipes along the way.
 Maybe some modern twists on the old recipes.